 A very prominent biblical scholar was responsible for reviewing my syllabus.
 He completely disagreed with my approach because, in his words, “The Bible is sufficient for all knowledge, and so we must proclaim it in the public square as well as within the church.”
-Though I agreed with his premise that the Bible is sufficient for all knowledge, I disagreed that it can be heard and evaluated fairly in the public square, given the assumptions many have which prejudice them against biblical revelation.
+Though I understood his concern, I disagreed that biblical texts can be heard and evaluated fairly in the public square, given the assumptions many have which prejudice them against biblical revelation.

 He represents many Christians who believe our discussion of ethics in the public context should begin and end with Scripture.
 (After much deliberation he agreed to let me teach the course as I saw fit.)

 A Case Study of Approaches

 The assumption and practice of only taking the theological approach is one important reason why Christians have less and less of a voice in public conversations.
 Reading the comments posted in reply to any news article dealing with an ethical issue bears this out (such as the comments to Ms. Northup’s article “Roe isn’t just about women’s rights.
 It’s about everyone’s personal liberty.” in the July 8 Opinion section of The Washington Post.)